huangfeng/docs/data/api/ui.button_$setvalue_other.md

 =============

 @short: called each time when component need to set value in related html input
+@type: function

 @params:
 - value      string       new value for the input